PavanRangani/docs/docs/prd/estate-plan/will.md

 - When user delete `Testamentary Trust(s)` and if that `Testamentary Trust(s)` linked to the `Specific Bequest(s)`.
 System shows the confirmation diaog for that.
   - On confirm, both `Testamentary Trust(s)` and `Specific Bequest(s)` will be deleted.
 - When user want to remove testamentary trust and hover on close icon, show hover effect.
+- On hover of `Testamentary Trust` section, it shows UP & DOWN icon
+- On hover of UP & DOWN icon, shows hover effect.
+- On UP section will move upward, On DOWN section will move downward.
+- UP or DOWN will be disable when movement in respective directions is not possible.
+  - Cases:
+    - When there is only one trust available on the dialog, both icons will be disable.
+    - When there are multiple trusts available.
+      - For First trust UP icon will be disabled or Last trust DOWN icon will be disabled.
+      - For the intermediate trust, both icons will be enabled.
 - Confirm with Keith : `It has been confirmed with Keith that he will never create a Will for the deceased individuals`.

 ### UI Rule